Latest Hosting Posts

 Types of Web Hosting

-Like real estate there are different types of hosting services that fit different people.
+Like real estate there are different types of expensive or cheap website hosting services that fit different people.
 In the digital world, this translates to the simplest to the most advanced server plans.

 This is what beginners use.
 Not everyone can start off knowing a lot about anything.
 Consider this as having training wheels.
 You do share resources with other domains so there may be setbacks in the form of server traffic and lags.
 As is anything that is shared, too, there is limited control on the applications you can include especially of it directly affect server speed and memory capacity.